percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

 Adding more slaves to The Master
 ================================

-You can use this procedure with slights variation to add new slaves to a master.
+You can use this procedure with slight variation to add new slaves to a master.
 We will use |Xtrabackup| to clone an already configured slave.
-We will continue using the previuos scenario for convenience but we will add ``TheNewSlave`` to the plot.
+We will continue using the previous scenario for convenience but we will add ``TheNewSlave`` to the plot.

 At ``TheSlave``, do a full backup: